 AACT Member Spotlight: Matt Perekupka

-Every month AACT will spotlight a passionate member who is dedicated to enhancing chemistry inside and outside the classroom.
-This month we spotlight Matt Perekupka from Cinnaminson High School, Cinnaminson, NJ.
+Every month AACT spotlights a passionate member who is dedicated to enhancing chemistry inside and outside the classroom.
+This month, we spotlight current AACT President Matt Perekupka.
+He teaches chemistry and AP Chemistry at Cinnaminson High School in Cinnaminson, NJ.

 What fuels your passion for science and teaching?